-If you are confused about the connection between dementia and Alzheimer’s disease, you are not alone.
+Are you confused about the connection between dementia and Alzheimer’s disease?
+You’re not alone.
 The simplest explanation is that Alzheimer’s is a disease that causes dementia.
 In fact, Alzheimer’s is the most common cause of dementia.
 We’ll get to other causes in a moment.
-First a definition of dementia, which is actually a collection of symptoms, or a syndrome, according to Darlene Field, an Alzheimer Care Consultant who works with Advantage Home Care.
+First, here’s a definition of dementia.
+It’s actually a collection of symptoms, or a syndrome, according to Darlene Field, a local Alzheimer Care Consultant.

 Definition of dementia